-Warning!
-The code will require a very number of zones if collisions are turned off in an optically thick cloud with a very large ($n\gg15$) hydrogen atom.
-Collisions will normally hold populations of very highly excited levels to values very near LTE.
-As a result the FIR and radio lines will have very small line optical depths.
-When collisions are absent the normal tendency of departure coefficients to increase with principal quantum number means that FIR and radio lines will strongly mase.
+19 This was the 2s2p option in versions 94 and before.
+The 2s2p option still exists for backward compatibility. stimulated emission.
+When collisions are absent, the normal tendency of departure coefficients to increase with principal quantum number means that FIR and radio lines will strongly mase.
 The code dynamically adjusts the zoning to prevent these maser optical depths from diverging to minus infinity.
-The effect is that a very large number of zones will be required to spatially resolve the masing region.
+A very large number of zones will be required to spatially resolve the masing region.
 This is a totally artificial, not physical, effect.
-The solution is to not turn off collisions with a very large atom when computing a model with more than a trivial thickness.
+The solution is to not turn off collisions with a large atom when performing a simulation with more than a trivial thickness.

-10.6.2 atom h-like damping off
+10.6.2. atom H-like damping off

-Continuum scattering due to the extreme damping wings of Lyman lines (i.e., Rayleigh scattering) can be turned off with the damping off option.
-Rayleigh scattering is a significant opacity source in clouds that have large column densities of neutral material ($N(H^0) > 10^{23}$ cm-2).
+Rayleigh scattering, continuum scattering due to the extreme damping wings of Lyman lines, can be turned off with the damping off option.
+Rayleigh scattering is a significant opacity source in clouds that have large column densities of neutral material ($N(H^0) > 10^{23} \text{ cm}^{-2}$).

-10.6.3 atom h-like levels 15 [element iron]
+10.6.3. atom H-like levels 15 [element iron]

-The number of levels in the model hydrogenic atoms is set with this command.
-The atom can extend up to any principle quantum number $4 < n \le 400$.
-The size is limited mainly by the available heap memory and compute time.
+This sets the number of levels.
+The atom can extend up to any principle quantum number between the limits $4 < n \le 400$.
+The size is limited mainly by the available memory and computer time.
 Note that there will actually be n+1 levels in the calculation since the 2s and 2p states are treated separately.
-The default highest quantum level is 15.
+The default highest quantum level is n = 15.
 Increasing the number of levels allows a better representation of the collision physics that occurs within higher levels of the atom at the expense of longer execution times and greater memory requirements.

-If no number appears on the atom h-like levels command, but the keyword large or small does, then either 50 or 10 levels will be used.
+If no number appears on the atom H-like levels command, but the keyword large or small does, then either 50 or 10 levels will be used.
 If the keyword very small also appears then the smallest possible atom is computed.